2023 North Indian Ocean cyclone season: Severe Cyclonic Storm Michaung

 In late November, a low-pressure area crossed into the Bay of Bengal from the Gulf of Thailand.
 On 1 December, the IMD said that a depression that had formed in the South Andaman Sea.
 It was expected to move towards the northwest and strengthen in the Bay of Bengal.
 On 2 December 2023, the system intensified into a deep depression when it was located about 440 km east-southeast of Puducherry.
 Shortly after that, it intensified into a cyclonic storm, and was assigned the name Michaung.
+(Note: The name Michaung (Burmese: မိကျောင်း, [mḭ.d͡ʑáʊɴ]) was contributed by Myanmar and means "crocodile" in Burmese.)
 As the storm approached the coast, heavy rain and strong winds battered the affected areas.
 Chennai, the capital of Tamil Nadu, experienced the worst rains in over 100 years, causing widespread flooding and disrupting daily life.
 More than 9,000 people were evacuated from low-lying coastal areas as a precautionary measure.
 According to the IMD, it moved almost directly northwards along the coastline, and on 5 December, the storm made landfall between Nellore and Machilipatnam in Andhra Pradesh, bringing heavy rains, fierce winds and storm surges, inundating coastal villages.
 Cyclone Michaung weakened as it moved inland, gradually losing strength.

 The storm's impact was particularly severe in Nellore, Prakasam and Guntur districts, where severe damage to agriculture and infrastructure was reported.